edwardtheharris/tf-gcp-compute-instance/readme.md

 A small, non-standard, Terraform module to deploy a single GCP Compute Instance on a schedule for cost optimization.

+You will need an active Google Cloud Project account for this to work, it will also require an associated Billing Account with a valid method of payment.

+The cost of running this resource is roughly 0.9 USD per day so long as you destroy the resources when you are finished working and leave the spot instance setting set to yes.

 <!-- BEGIN_TF_DOCS -->
 ## Usage